 In such a case, our experience and understanding of the reality is solely based on keeping in our field of vision everything that suits our pre-conceived knowledge and beliefs.
 The whole belief system keeps the bubble together, and everything that is conflicting to our current knowledge is perceived as a threat that should be eliminated - that is to say, dismissed by ridiculing it, criticising it, ignoring it and such.
 Unfortunately, this very process only strengthens the bubble and makes our experience of the reality limited to only what does occur in this bubble.

 But why people lock themselves in such bubbles?

-Every encounter with the knowledge that is familiar to us and which is already existing in our memory that is shaped by the whole belief system, brings us comfort and reassurance that we are ‘right’ or ‘correct’.
+Every encounter with the knowledge that is familiar to us - as it's already present in our memory that is shaped by the whole belief system, brings us comfort and reassurance that we are ‘right’ or ‘correct’.
 In contrast, every encounter with something unfamiliar or something that contradicts our pre-existing knowledge is perceived as a threat to our current and comfortable position.
 Such encounter creates a discomfort because it forces us to question ourselves, our ‘correctness’ and ability to judge accurately.
 When such situation occurs, we usually have a choice of either dismissing the contradictory information or to update our database, aka knowledge and belief system, which can then encompass an updated version of a previously stored information.